dtara003/rshell/README.md

 #Limitations

-- does not recognize the command cd
+does not recognize the command cd

+follows STRICT connector format:
 - more than one semicolon between two commands is treated as if the user is running blank commands in between
     - ls -a;;; mkdir direct
         - runs the command ls -a, two blank commands in between the three semicolons, and then mkdir direct
 - AND and OR connectors are detected in groups of two only
-    - ls -a && mkdir direct
-        - runs mkdir direct if ls -a executes and does no return an EXECUTED status
     - ls -a & mkdir direct
-        - does not recognize a single & as a connector and will try to execute the entirety of ls -a & mkdir direct as one command, outputting an returning a
+        - does not recognize a single & as a connector and will try to execute the entirety of ls -a & mkdir direct as one command, outputting a FAILED status
+    - ls -a | mkdir direct
+        - does not recognize a single | as a connector and will try to execute the entirety of the command chain shown as one command
+    - ls -a &&& mkdir direct
+        - will execute ls -a, separate the second command from &&, and return a FAILED status after attempting to execute & mkdir direct
+    - any amount of extra & or | symbols will be processed as if part of the second command and will cause the second command to output an error
+    - a mix of & and | symbols will output errors